 The Water Agreement provides that "... enhancement/mitigation projects shall continue to be supplied by enhancement/mitigation wells as necessary."
 Due to the monitoring sites controlling some of the production wells supplying E/M projects being in OFF status, the amount of water supplied to E/M projects has exceeded the amount of water provided by E/M project supply wells.
 LADWP has chosen to supply certain E/M projects from surface water sources in the past.
 Future E/M allotments may be affected by the availability of E/M wells and operational demands.
-Table 8 shows the planned water supply to E/M project supply well pumping by the end of 2011-12 runoff year.
+Table 8 shows the planned water supply to E/M projects and the forecast imbalance between the E/M projects water use and the E/M project supply well pumping by the end of 2011-12 runoff year.